To download a PDF of the guidelines, click here.

 Additional Editorial Guidelines

 Author agreement – We will email an author agreement for each author’s signature.
-We will commence work only after a signed agreement is received by Bloomberg BNA.
+We will commence work only after a signed agreement is received by Bloomberg Industry Group.

 Article must be in final form when submitted – The article must be in final form when submitted by the author.
 While there are instances in which an author may make subsequent minor changes—such as to update citations or correct errors—significant changes after this stage are discouraged and may delay publication.
 All articles are edited by attorney-editors.